James Brooke

-James Brooke (29 April 1803 – 11 June 1868), was a British soldier and adventurer who founded the Raj of Sarawak in Borneo.
+Sir James Brooke (29 April 1803 – 11 June 1868), was a British soldier and adventurer who founded the Raj of Sarawak in Borneo.
 He ruled as the first White Rajah of Sarawak from 1841 until his death in 1868.

 Brooke was born and raised in India during the rule of the British East India Company.
 After a few years of education in England, he served in the Bengal Army, was wounded, and resigned his commission.
 He then bought a ship and sailed to the Malay Archipelago where, in gratitude for helping to crush a rebellion, he was rewarded by the Sultan of Brunei with the position of governor of Sarawak.
 He then vigorously suppressed piracy in the region and, in the ensuing turmoil, restored the sultan to his throne, for which Brooke was made the rajah of Sarawak.
 He ruled until his death.

 Brooke was not without detractors.
 He was criticised in the British Parliament and officially investigated in Singapore for his anti-piracy measures.
 He was, however, honoured and feted in London for his activities in Southeast Asia.
 The naturalist Alfred Russel Wallace was one of many visitors whose published work spoke of Brooke's hospitality and achievements.